What Are Muscle Relaxers?

 - Change physical appearance, hygiene, and behavior suddenly

-- Combine a muscle relaxant with other substances like alcohol to experience a more intense high or come down from stimulant drugs like cocaine.
+- Combine a muscle relaxer with other substances to experience a more intense high

 Long-Term Side Effects of Muscle Relaxers